Tag Archives: Boxer

 So now the question is, “What was going on in the early 21st century that would have triggered a craving for music filled with tension, anxiety and fear?”

 I can’t speak for Gen X fans of The National, but I can certainly describe my experience as a Millennial hitting puberty in the USA of the ’90s.
 The Millennial experience has been one of repeated, wide-scale disruption.
 For most of the ’90s, it was pretty cool disruption because of the multi-faceted revolution in technology.
 We had colored iMacs!
 Flip phones!
 An Internet that wasn’t a virtual shopping mall but an access point to new ideas and people all over the world!
 Politics was a bad joke about a guy who walked into the White House and shot his wad on some intern’s dress.
-There was something going on in the far-off Balkans, but why pay any attention to that when you can play Resident Evil 2, Xenogears or The Legend of Zelda: Ocarina of Time?
+Something was going on in the far-off Balkans, but why pay any attention to that when you can play Resident Evil 2, Xenogears or The Legend of Zelda: Ocarina of Time?
 The soundtrack that defined the decade was a melange of diverse genres, from rap to Britpop to punk revival, but the music most relevant to our story came from the early ’90s in the form of grunge, a genre that normalized the expression of angst and anxiety.
 Grunge taught us that it was okay to voice our feelings, no matter how weird and inappropriate those feelings might be.
 That said, we were feeling pretty good as the century drew to a close.
 The economy was booming, unemployment was yesterday’s news and some economic experts were convinced we had entered a period of permanent prosperity.
 We felt safe and secure about the present and the future.

 Then, WHAM!
 The bubble burst, the planes crashed and America changed from a happy, hopeful place to a dark, gloomy neo-con nightmare marked by two undeclared wars of devious intent and lousy execution.
 The mass killings perpetrated by invisible terrorists spread around the world—from Bali to Madrid, from London to Mumbai.
 Most of us were shocked and deeply depressed when the moronic hand-puppet Bush II was re-elected.
 Friends called me in tears, asking, “How could this happen?”
 I usually responded with one of my father’s go-to’s— “Never underestimate the stupidity of the American people”—but that flippant response masked my true feelings.
 I felt like some omniscient evil being had flipped a switch that transformed hope into despair.
 Instead of moving forward, everything seemed to be turning backward.